pradeep800/Destributed-Task-Scheduler/README.md

 ## Architecture Explanation
 First, our request will go to a `Public API`.
 The API will add task detail entry to our `Task Database`.
 Then, our `Task Producer` will take these entries and add them to an `SQS Queue`.
 After that, a worker will pick up tasks from the SQS queue and execute them.
 It will also send health checks to a `Status Check Service` in every 5 seconds.
 The `Status Check Service` will update the health check time in a `Health Check Database`.
 When the worker finishes a task, it will send a request to the `Status Check Service`, which will then update the `successful_at` or `failed_ats` with `failed_reasons` in `Task Database`.

+### Things to consider before using this service
+1. Your given binary should be idempotent.
+2. It will start executing code under 30 seconds.
+3. Maximum task execution time is 20 minute.
+4. Retry will happen under 30 seconds.

 ## Component Explanation
 ### Tasks Database
 This database for storing information about tasks